sagarrabadiya/vue-cli-plugin-e2e-cypress-parallel/readme.md

   --mode     specify the mode the dev server should run in. (default: production) --url      run e2e tests against given url instead of auto-starting dev server -s, --spec (headless only) runs a specific spec file. this option is required to divide specs equally between processes (it can be either a file or a glob pattern).
+  -t, --threads number of threads or processes to use for parallel running.
   ```

   Additionally: